 In spite of the economic recession and dire financial problems among auto makers and other companies in the USA, there is hope that the American stimulus packages will include significant green infrastructure investments.
-This was one of many things insights gained by the AP Funds’ Ethical Council during a visit to the country’s capital city.
+This was one of many things insights gained by the AP Funds’ Council on Ethics during a visit to the country’s capital city.

 There are few pension funds worldwide that actively pursue responsible investment – we estimate that only around twenty funds do so with the held of internal resources – while the majority leave these issues to external asset managers.